dapr/proposals/20260304-RB-workflow-access-policy.md

 This allows operators to lock down an entire namespace and then selectively grant access through additional, scoped policies.

+#### Multiple Policy Evaluation

+When multiple `WorkflowAccessPolicy` resources apply to the same target app (e.g., an unscoped namespace-wide policy and a scoped app-specific policy), all matching policies are evaluated.
+Rules from all applicable policies are merged into a single rule set.
+If any matching rule explicitly allows an invocation, it is allowed — i.e., **allow wins over the default deny**.
+This means a namespace-wide deny-all can be combined with app-specific allow policies without conflict:

+1. Collect all `WorkflowAccessPolicy` resources that apply to the target app (either by scope or by being unscoped in the same namespace).
+2. Merge all rules into a single evaluation set.
+3. Evaluate the merged rules: if any rule matches the caller and operation with `action: allow`, the invocation is allowed.
+4. If no rule matches, the invocation is denied (default deny).

 #### Enforcement Integration Point

 Policy enforcement is performed in the Durable Task API service when the target sidecar receives a workflow or activity invocation via `CallActor` on the `daprinternal` gRPC service.
 This is the single enforcement point for both local and cross-app invocations, since all workflow scheduling flows through the actor system.